Our Mission

 When someone passes away, the last thing a grieving family needs is to struggle through confusing legal processes.
 Yet that is exactly what happens.
 Probate courts use unfamiliar terminology.
 State statutes are written for lawyers.
 County websites often lack basic information.
 And most online resources are thinly veiled advertisements for legal services.

 Settled exists to change that.
-We provide free, straightforward information about Florida probate.
+We provide free, straightforward information about probate in Florida, California, Texas, and Ohio.
 Our goal is simple: help families understand what probate involves, what it costs, and how to navigate it with confidence.

 We do not sell legal services.
 We do not charge for our guides.
 We simply believe that accurate information should be accessible to everyone, especially during one of life's most difficult transitions.